adrianwedd/Agentic-Index/README.md

 ```

 Replace `75` with your desired minimum star count.
 The script requires the GitHub CLI and an authenticated token.
+Set a personal access token via the `GITHUB_TOKEN_REPO_STATS` environment variable to avoid hitting rate limits when scraping.

 -----